 Ferkauf explained the nomenclature thusly: "I had a name picked out for the store, E.J.
 Korvette.
-“E” is for Eugene, my first name, and “J” stands for Joe Swillenberg, my associate, and my pal.
-As for “Korvette,” it was originally meant to be spelled with a “C” after the Canadian marine sub-destroyer, simply because I thought the name had a euphonious ring.
-When it came time to register the name, we found it was illegal to use a naval class identity, so we had to change the spelling to 'K'."
+“E” is for Eugene, my first name, and “J” stands for Joe Swillenberg, my associate and my pal.
+As for “Korvette,” was originally meant to be spelled with a “C” after the Canadian marine sub-destroyer, simply because I thought the name had a euphonious ring.
+When it came time to register the name, we found it was illegal to use a naval class identity, so we had to change the spelling to 'K.'"

 The history of E.J.
-Korvette, also known as Korvettes, was a chain of discount department stores, founded in 1948 in New York City.
+Korvette, also known as Korvettes, was a chain of discount department stores founded in 1948 in New York City.
 It was one of the first department stores to challenge the suggested retail price provisions of anti-discounting statutes.
 Founded by World War II veteran Eugene Ferkauf and his friend, Joe Zwillenberg, E.J.
 Korvette did much to define the idea of a discount department store.
 The Chicago area had many stores.

-It displaced earlier five and dime retailers and preceded later discount stores, like Walmart, and warehouse clubs such as Costco.
+It displaced earlier five-and-dime retailers and preceded later discount stores, like Walmart, and warehouse clubs, such as Costco.
 The company failed to properly manage its business success, which led to the decline and its 1980 bankruptcy and closure.